FAQ for Agents

 Yes.
 We do post-processing on most photographs.
 Typical procedures on all photographs include the removal of lens distortion, colour correction, photo sharpening and straightening of at least one axis - normally the vertical axis.

 Can you just photoshop it?

-We are pretty good at photoshop and certain processes are applied to photographs as a matter of routine (see above) anything extra takes time and is outside the scope of a basic MLS shoot. we are happy to work on photographs but before we do so the client needs to specify what changes they are looking for and we will send you a quote for the work which needs to be acknowledged and approved before work proceeds.
-Typical requests include the removal or addition of artwork to the walls, blurring of family photos, the removal of furniture etc. We will not remove permanent structures or objects that would misrepresent a property in any way this includes stains and damage to walls, doors etc.
+We are pretty good at photoshop and certain processes are applied to photographs as a matter of routine (see above) anything extra takes time and is outside the scope of a basic MLS shoot.
+We are happy to work on photographs but before we do so the client needs to specify what changes they are looking for and we will send you a quote for the work.
+Costs need to be acknowledged and approved before work proceeds.
+Typical requests include the removal or addition of artwork to the walls, blurring of family photos, the removal of furniture etc. We will not remove permanent structures or objects that would misrepresent a property in any way, this includes stains and damage to walls, doors etc.

 The photographer retains the copyright to the images as is standard practice in the photography industry.
 You purchase a single use, non-transferable, non-exclusive image license.
 For real estate agents that image license is good for the duration of your listing and expires once the listing is sold, canceled or reassigned to another agent.
 This is a non-transferable license, meaning you, as the licensee, may not sell, give or loan the photos to any other party.
 You have wide leverage to use them for your marketing and promotional needs that the photographs or video were commissioned for.